 Lunchtime Expeditions lectures on video

 The Draper Natural History Museum hosts our Lunchtime Expeditions series of monthly, free public lectures on natural history subjects.
 Topics range from interesting and informative to controversial and “in the news.”
-We recently began posting videos of these lectures and will add more as time goes on.
+We post videos of these lectures and will add more as time goes on.
 Visit our “Lectures and Films” page to watch.